 Unfortunately, there are several things that can damage a chimney chase including chimney fires, water, debris, and age.
 Chimney fires are a scary reality for anyone who has a chimney.
 The good news is, however, that they are easily preventable with routine chimney maintenance.
 The cause of chimney fires is simple: the chimney was dirty.
 Unfortunately, the repair is not simple as it may require building an entirely new chimney.

 More common reasons for needing expert chimney repair dallas include acts of Mother Nature.
 Water is a homeowner’s worst enemy and it is no different for chimney chases.
 Water can easily find its way into the nooks, crooks, and crannies of a chase.
 Once there, it begins to expand and contract causing the chase to start breaking apart.
 Water can also cause mold, mildew, and rot to occur inside the chimney which is difficult, but not impossible, to repair.

 Debris damage can occur from any number of things, but the most common is storms.
 Just like the rest of a home, chimneys can be severely damaged by falling branches.
 After a severe storm, it is always a good idea to have a certified chimney sweep come do an inspection of the chimney and all its parts.
 Many times, structural damage is easier to fix than water damage.

 Damage by Time

 Time is certainly no friend to a home.
 While it seems that appliances have a life span of about 10 years, chimneys usually last much longer.
 The key to making sure that a chimney lasts the lifetime of the house is finding a company that specializes in repairing chimneys.
-At Atlanta Chimney Repair, we provide thorough routine inspection and maintenance to make sure that a chimney stays in good repair for years to come.
+At Atlanta Chimney Doctor, we provide thorough routine inspection and maintenance to make sure that a chimney stays in good repair for years to come.